Posted by: Kaplan Real Estate Education

 A Day in the Life of a Real Estate Salesperson

-A real estate agent, as defined by Cambridge Dictionary, is a person whose business is to arrange the selling or renting of houses, land, offices, or buildings for their owners.
-While that is a technically accurate definition of a real estate agent, it doesn’t give an accurate description of what a real estate agent does on a day-to-day basis.
+A real estate agent, as defined by Cambridge Dictionary, is a person whose business is to arrange the selling or renting (learn more about renting here) of houses, land, offices, or buildings for their owners.
+While that is a technically accurate definition of a real estate agent, it doesn’t give an accurate description of what a real estate agent does every day.
 Each day is unique and different for a real estate agent; while this can be an appealing aspect of the real estate profession, it can also offer unique challenges or opportunities, depending on the agent’s skill set.
 So, just what does a real estate agent do in a typical day?

 Managing Your Real Estate Business

 There are a number of administrative tasks that are at the core of a well-run real estate business.
 A good real estate agent:

 - Keeps up with local and regional market activity and industry news